 Idalia strengthens and is now predicted to hit Florida as a Category 4 hurricane

-Hurricane Idalia continued to intensify late Tuesday as forecasters raised the anticipated strength of the storm when it makes landfall on Florida's Gulf Coast.
+Hurricane Idalia continued to intensify early Wednesday as forecasters raised the anticipated strength of the storm when it makes landfall on Florida's Gulf Coast.

-In its latest advisory at 11 p.m.
-ET, the National Hurricane Center said the storm remained a Category 2 hurricane with winds of 110 mph.
-That's 1 mph shy of "major" Category 3 status.
-The NHC said Idalia is now forecasted to be at Category 4 strength at landfall on Wednesday with winds of at least 130 mph.
+At 1 a.m.
+ET on Wednesday, the National Hurricane Center said the storm was 115 miles southwest of Cedar Key, Fla., while churning in the Gulf of Mexico.
+It remained a Category 2 hurricane with winds of 110 mph; that's 1 mph shy of "major" Category 3 status.
+The NHC said Idalia is now forecasted to be a Category 4 strength hurricane at landfall on Wednesday with winds of at least 130 mph.

 Additionally, forecasters again increased the storm surge potential to as high as 16 feet from the Wakulla/Jefferson County line to Yankeetown, Fla.